What is a PLUS loan?

 Answer: There are two types of PLUS loans: the Parent PLUS loan and the Grad PLUS loan.
 All PLUS loans have a fixed interest rate and are not subsidized.

-All PLUS loans have a fixed interest rate of 7.9 percent and are not subsidized, which means that interest accrues while enrolled in school.
+All PLUS loans have a fixed interest rate and are not subsidized, which means that interest accrues while enrolled in school.

 The Parent PLUS loan allows parents of dependent students to borrow money to cover any costs not already covered by the student's financial aid package, up to the full cost of attendance.
 The program does not set a cumulative limit to how much parents may borrow, and Parent PLUS loans are the financial responsibility of the parents, not the student.